/

 • Urban Renters: Perfect if you cannot drill holes or move often.

-• Slow Fibre Areas: If your street is stuck on old copper lines (ADSL/FTTC) getting sub-40Mbps, 5G will be a massive upgrade.
+• Slow FTTC Areas: If your street is stuck on older copper or part-fibre speeds, 5G can be a major upgrade.

 RED LIGHT (AVOID)